-In the zonal cross section of temperature (Figure 3) the average bias is somewhat greater for Noah than for OSU.
-In the sub-tropical upper troposphere in DJF, Noah is significantly warmer than OSU due to the increase in precipitation to be discussed later.
-The high-latitude warm bias with Noah extends to about 200 hPa in JJA, however in DJF it is limited to the lower levels.
+In the zonal cross section of temperature (Fig. 3) the average bias is somewhat greater for Noah than for OSU.
+In the subtropical upper troposphere in DJF, Noah is significantly warmer than OSU due to the increase in precipitation to be discussed later.
+The highlatitude warm bias with Noah extends to about 200 hPa in JJA, however in DJF it is limited to the lower levels.

-The largest difference in 500 hPa height between the two ensembles is in the arctic in DJF (Figure 4).
-Farther south, a height increase with Noah in the mid-latitude Pacific leads to the weakening and northward shift of the climatological trough.
-In the Southern hemisphere in DJF, a band of positive bias appears at about 40-50S in Noah, shifting the southern hemisphere subtropical jet further south.
+The largest difference in 500-hPa height between the two ensembles is in the arctic in DJF (Fig. 4).
+Farther south, a height increase with Noah in the midlatitude Pacific leads to the weakening and northward shift of the climatological trough.
+In the Southern Hemisphere in DJF, a band of positive bias appears at about 40° - 50° S in Noah, shifting the Southern Hemisphere subtropical jet farther south.

-Looking at the difference in precipitation rate (Figure 5), large differences appear over Southern Hemisphere land during DJF, while the differences are more confined to the tropics in JJA.
+Looking at the difference in the precipitation rate (Fig. 5), large differences appear over the Southern Hemisphere land during DJF, while the differences are more confined to the Tropics in JJA.
 It can be seen that Noah generally has more rainfall over land, and OSU has more rainfall over the oceans, indicating an apparent impact of the land scheme and global adjustments of precipitation in the model.
 While the climatological precipitation from Noah and OSU are closer to each other than they are to CMAP observed precipitation, there are some notable differences.
-The annually averaged precipitation rate from OSU over land between 30S and 30N is higher than observed, however Noah has an even higher precipitation rate, approximately 30% more than OSU.
+The annually averaged precipitation rate from OSU over land between 30°S and 30°N is higher than observed; however, Noah has an even higher precipitation rate, approximately 30% more than OSU.
 This larger precipitation rate could be related to the increase in temperature over the tropical upper troposphere mentioned earlier, with the enhanced moist convection releasing more latent heat.
-Over the oceans Noah is slightly closer to observations than

-OSU with a 5% reduction in precipitation rate with Noah.
+Over the oceans Noah is slightly closer to observations than OSU with a 5% reduction in the precipitation rate with Noah.
 Again, the global bias with Noah is somewhat larger than that with OSU.

-A noteworthy difference in precipitation is over tropical Asia (Indochina and Indonesia), where Noah is drier over southern India, Thailand and the Northern Philippines and wetter to the north and south during JJA.
+A noteworthy difference in precipitation is over tropical Asia (Indochina and Indonesia), where Noah is drier over southern India, Thailand, and the northern Philippines and wetter to the north and south during JJA.
 Both models are wetter than CMAP observations in this region, but the maximum rainfall is shifted northward in Noah.
-This makes the southern portion closer to observations than OSU but the northern portion farther from observed values.
+This makes the southern portion closer